- 20 years of professional industry experience

 Jessica always has good ideas to add layers to the context of any character or song.
 She is very down to earth which helps the performer feel safe to play around with the character or song in different ways.
 Her experience in the industry helps with preparing for auditions or career planning in general.
 I truly value her as someone I can trust to help make me me a better and empowered actress and performer.

 We worked organically.
 Profesh but fun.
 Instilled confidence in my strengths.

 First, I assess the student's goals, needs and experience.
 Second I learn about what they've already learned, either in previous acting training or in a job or experience non-related to the arts.
 Third, I create a common language translating their previous experiences with the methods in The Practical Handbook for The Actor, a utilitarian-style method of acting founded on the basis of Stanislavski's principles.

-I have worked 19 years in the industry as an actor, director & award-winning choreographer.
+I have worked for 20 years in the industry as an actor, director & award-winning choreographer.
 I've been successfully coaching actors for 15 years to great successes.
 I am originally from Chicago and my teaching is towards a very practical style: action based, acting -- getting to the essence of what you're physically and essentially doing so you can toss away nerves and bring the play to the room.
 This way of working allows you to show your best self and know what the character is *doing* so you as the actor need to only play this action.

 Rates vary, I will list them in quote.
 Thanks!

 I was offered a teaching position at Northwestern University, my alma mater, to substitute one year after I graduated, and the students were so enthused by my work they wrote to the department chair to ask me to stay on.
 I did for a year!